slashequip/laravel-segment/README.md

 php artisan vendor:publish --provider="Octohook\LaravelSegment\LaravelSegmentServiceProvider"
 ```

-This is the contents of the published config file:
+This is the contents of the published config file, which should be located at `config/segment.php`:

 ```php
 return [